quixio/quix-docs/docs/platform/tutorials/eventDetection/dataAcquisition.md

 Follow these instructions to deploy the data source:

-1. In the Quix Library, search for `Empty template - Source`
+1. In the Quix Library, select `Python` under languages and `Source` under pipeline stage

-2. Locate the `Python` example
+2. In the search box enter `Empty template`

-3. Click `Edit code`
+3. On `Empty template - Source`, click `Preview code` then `Edit code`

 4. Change the `Name` field to `CSV data source`